Bingwen-Hu/CLIP-SR/README.md

 > **CLIP-SR: Collaborative Linguistic and Image Processing for Super-Resolution**
 >
-> Bingwen Hu, Heng Liu, Zhedong Zheng, and Ping Liu
+> Bingwen Hu, Heng Liu*, Zhedong Zheng, and Ping Liu
 >
 >
 > 1 School of Computer Science and Technology, Anhui University of Technology